wumpyproject/docs/docs/tutorial/getting-set-up/index.md

 )

-# Feel free to remove this after using it once to verify that it works!
-@app.command()
-async def hello(interaction: CommandInteraction) -> None:
-    """Your first command; hello world."""
-    await interaction.respond('...world')

-# When you follow the tutorial, there will be examples you can copy and run
+# When you follow the tutorial, this is where you should place the commands
-# in your bot.
-It is important that you place these here - after 'app'
-# has been defined, but before uvicorn.run:
+# and other code: after 'app' has been defined, but before uvicorn.run
 ...